stefman69/Minatsuki-Pro-Drums-Plus/README.md

 This update allows for the pro drums to work natively in emulators as an xinput (xbox 360) controller.
 It also allows for the drums to be used as a midi controller for prgrams that accept the velocity control of the pads and cymbals (such as DAWs like Ableton, Pro Tools, Waveform, etc.)

-The majority of the credit for this should go to yanagiragi who made the original python script that allows for keyboard inp, as well as to yannbouteiller who made the vgamepad library for python and rdoursenaud who made the midi library mido for python.
+The majority of the credit for this should go to yanagiragi who made the original python script that allows for keyboard input, as well as to yannbouteiller who made the vgamepad library for python and rdoursenaud who made the midi library mido for python.

 **Install Instructions** (these can also be found in the Python Installer Options text file)